• Skip to primary navigation

 Truffles

-• Once the chocolate has hardened, remove from the freezer.
+• Once the bottom layer of your truffles have hardened, remove them from the freezer.

-• Once the truffles have hardened, remove from the freezer and carefully pop out the moulds.
+• Once the truffles have hardened, very carefully press the bottom of each mould and pop out each truffle.

 Notes